How to open, switch or close your bank account

 If your bank decides to close your account

-If your bank decides to close your current or instant access savings account, you will generally be given two months’ notice.
+If your bank decides to close your current or instant access savings account, you’ll generally be given two months’ notice.

 If things go wrong